 Managing water quality

 To ensure we continue to deliver high quality drinking water to our communities we have adopted a Drinking Water Quality Management System.

 This system documents our approach to managing water quality from the catchment to the tap.

 It shows our commitment to providing safe and reliable drinking water and covers how we manage the quality of water from the catchments, through to our storages, treatment and distribution processes to ensure quality at our customers' taps.

 The system has been developed with the involvement of NSW Health and documents our comprehensive management system to ensure the water we supply is maintained both to protect public health and meet regulatory requirements.

 The system demonstrates both the operational and monitoring practices we use, and also provides an analysis of water testing results and an assessment of long term trends in drinking water quality.

-A summary document is available here and the full plan is available on request from our strategic and regulatory compliance section by calling 6592 4810.
+A summary document is available here and the full plan is available on request from our Water Management and Treatment section by calling 1300 133 455.

 Learn about water quality issues here: